40 Years After A Partial Nuclear Meltdown, A New Push To Keep Three Mile Island Open

 There is only one nuclear plant under construction in the country, in Georgia, but it's years behind schedule and billions of dollars over budget.
 Energy Secretary Rick Perry visited the construction site last week to announce $3.7 billion in federal loan guarantees for the project.

 Pennsylvania's five existing nuclear plants account for about 93 percent of the state's carbon-free power.
-Mark Szybist, a senior attorney with Natural Resources Defense Council, says without new policies, nuclear plant closures could lead to more greenhouse gas emissions.
+Mark Szybist, a senior attorney with Natural Resources Defense Council, says that without new policies, nuclear plant closures could lead to more greenhouse gas emissions.

 "We're at a point where if nuclear retires immediately, we would probably replace it with natural gas generation because we haven't sufficiently planned to replace it with something cleaner," he says.

-Climate change and the push for zero carbon energy
+Climate change and the push for zero-carbon energy

-All this has led to a big lobbying effort to keep nuclear plants online.
-In recent years other states, including New York, Illinois, New Jersey, and Connecticut, have given billions of dollars in subsidies to keep their nuclear plants open.
+All of this has led to a big lobbying effort to keep nuclear plants online.
+In recent years, other states — including New York, Illinois, New Jersey and Connecticut — have given billions of dollars in subsidies to keep their nuclear plants open.
 Ohio is considering doing the same.

 Christina Simeone, a senior fellow with the University of Pennsylvania's Kleinman Center for Energy Policy, thinks governments should step in.

 "Once you close a nuclear plant, that's a permanent result," she says.
-"We're going to lose a significant amount of zero carbon power."
+"We're going to lose a significant amount of zero-carbon power."

-In addition to Three Mile Island, FirstEnergy's Beaver Valley plant near Pittsburgh is also slated for an early retirement in 2021.
-Republican state representative Thomas Mehaffie recently introduced a bill to try to keep the Pennsylvania plants open.
+In addition to Three Mile Island, FirstEnergy's Beaver Valley plant near Pittsburgh is also slated for an early retirement — in 2021.
+Republican state Rep. Thomas Mehaffie recently introduced a bill to try to keep the Pennsylvania plants open.

 "If we lose one or more of these plants we might as well forget about all the time and money we've invested in wind and solar," says Mehaffie.